helm/helm/docs/charts.md

 helm install --set port=443
 ````

+Furthermore, the final `.Values` object is checked against *all* subchart
+schemas.
+This means that restrictions on a subchart can't be circumvented by a
+parent chart.
+This also works backwards - if a subchart has a requirement that
+is not met in the subchart's `values.yaml` file, the parent chart *must*
+satisfy those restrictions in order to be valid.

 ### References

 When it comes to writing templates, values, and schema files, there are several